xyloblonk/xyloblonk/README.md

 From storefront grind to network design—my strength is quiet control.

 **Highlights:**
-- 🏢 Founder of Hopper Studios, ranked Top 100k globally in < 5 months
+- 🏢 Founder, ranked Top 100k globally in < 5 months
 - 🧠 Cybersecurity, AI, Systems Architecture, Cloud Infra
 - 🎓 Trained by Harvard, MIT, IU, Georgetown
 - 🔗 Partnered with Epic Games, Akamai, Mojang, Tier.Net, and more
 - 🧩 Tactical, analytical, and ruthless with inefficiencies